SoccerNet/sn-reid/README.md

 For further information check out the paper and supplementary material: https://openaccess.thecvf.com/content/CVPR2021W/CVSports/papers/Deliege_SoccerNet-v2_A_Dataset_and_Benchmarks_for_Holistic_Understanding_of_Broadcast_CVPRW_2021_paper.pdf

-Please cite our work if you use our dataset:
+Please cite our work if you use the SoccerNet dataset:
 ```bibtex
 @InProceedings{Deliège2020SoccerNetv2,
       title={SoccerNet-v2 : A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos},